Welcome to today's edition of the Rush 24-7 podcast.

 I teach economics, so I'm going to talk about the opportunity cost of private practice versus being a judge in the public sector and serving America.

-Judge Alito, for fifteen years was making somewhere between 148,000 and 168,000, whatever the pay of the Congress is, that's what the pay of the federal judiciary is.
+Judge Alito, for 15 years, was making somewhere between $148,000 and $168,000, whatever the pay of the Congress is.

-And the amount of money, the opportunity cost that he paid every year to serve the public was in the neighborhood of a million to a million and a half bucks, easy.
+And the amount of money, the opportunity cost that he paid every year to serve the public was in the neighborhood of a million to a million and a half bucks easy.

-Abraham Lincoln said a lawyer's stock and trade are his time and advice, and judges like my father, judges like Judge Alito, Judge Roberts, forego huge fortunes to serve the public and do it in an honorable fashion.
+And judges like my father, judges like Judge Alito, Judge Roberts, forego huge fortunes to serve the public and do it in an honorable fashion.

-The fact that you can trust the judge to be impartial, the fact that the judge is there to hear the case, decide on the law, send the facts to the jury, and make sure the outcome is as fair as it's possible to be, to impugn the integrity of those people because you don't believe that they have the same political view as you do is just unforgivable.
+And to have their integrity, which is the cornerstone of the court, the fact that you can trust the judge to be impartial, the fact that the judge is there to hear the case, decide on the law, send the facts to the jury, and make sure the outcome is as fair as it's possible to be, to impugn the integrity of those people because you don't believe that they have the same political view as you do is just unforgivable.

-And it's as bad as the left is.
+And it's as bad as it is.

-It's actually, you know what it is?
+You know what it is?

 It's shameful.